 Along with these variables, it will be equally important to ensure that the health insurance company will become a genuine partner for the SME also, providing them with comprehensive assistance and guaranteeing them continuous support and monitoring.
 This prerequisite is especially momentous now when these types of companies need to maximise care for their staff and require specific resources, knowhow and advice to achieve this.

 Health insurers such as Cigna are the best health care partner that an SME can have, being with their clients and plan members when they most need it and offering them all the services that they have available to guarantee their health and well-being.
-If you would like to know what it can offer you, this link will give you all the information you need.
-To get a quote, please click here.
+If you would like to know what it can offer you, please contact us.

 1Office for National Statistics.
 Sickness absence in the UK labour market: 2018.
 Publication date: November 2019.
 Link